Alonso-del-Arte/chess/doc/Terminology.md

 * **IM** &mdash; Abbreviation for international master.
 * **Inaccuracy** &mdash; A move that is just not all that good when a better move was possible.
 Some commentators use this term to mean bad moves that aren't bad enough to be considered mistakes or blunders.
 * **In-between move** &mdash; Synonym for Zwischenzug.
 * **Intermediate move** &mdash; Synonym for Zwischenzug.
 * **Intermezzo** &mdash; Synonym for Zwischenzug.
+* **International Chess Day** &mdash; The day July 20, recognized by the United Nations with a 2019 resolution.
+FIDE was founded in Paris on July 20, 1924.
 * **International master** &mdash; An official title awarded by FIDE to very good players who don't meet the requirements for grandmaster.